bharadwajanup/Xinu/Assignment7.md

   * Number of files held by the disk: k

 Now, one index block can hold 16 block pointers.
 Therefore, for k files we would need ceiling of (k/16) index blocks.
-Therefore, total number of disk blocks occupied by file pointers in the disk = (k/16*7)
+Therefore, total number of disk blocks occupied by file index blocks in the disk = (k/(16*7))

 Each index block can have 16 data block pointers and seven such index blocks add up to one disk block.
-Therefore total number of disk blocks occupied by index blocks is: (summation) i=1 to i=k : (p(i)/16*7).
+Therefore total number of disk blocks occupied by index blocks is: (summation) i=1 to i=k : (p(i)/(16*7)).

  where p(i) is the number of data blocks occupied by the ith file.